 Alterations & Repair Work

 Any repairs or alterations of the exteriors of these buildings must be approved by the Landmarks Commission.
-Owners should be aware of the rules and regulations over their building so that they can propose a change that align with the guidelines.
+Owners should be aware of the rules and regulations of their building so that they can propose a change that aligns with the guidelines.
 The LPC’s Enforcement Department makes sure that buildings comply with the law Landmarks Law.

 Landmarks must be in good condition.
 It is illegal for them to be degrading with nothing being done about it.
 Even if unlawful alterations were completed by a previous owner, it is the responsibility of the current owner to bring it to compliance.